fakedarren/Packager.NET/readme.md

  * Compress: CSS and JavaScript will be minified (using the YUI minifier) if this is set to 'true'
  * Optimise: Currently this doesn't do anything but see below ('planned automatic optimisation')
  * You obviously then have your packages.

-## Planned Automatic Optimisation

-This is currently in alpha and seems to be working OK!
-The idea is, that if you have a large site with multiple collections of dependencies, having a different file for each page (even if compressed) is not efficient.

-The plan is to record each page's requirements.
-If a requirement is included on a percentage of pages (say at least 40%) it will be included in a single cacheable file that will be included on every page.

-In this way, the first hit to a site will cache the majority of requirements for the entire site.
-Less common includes (say you have a gallery on just a single page) will be served compressed as and when required.

-This will be configurable, automated with the option to manually administer, and can be disabled for deployment to live environments (with cached
- / saved settings).

-This feature will be available in the second beta!

-## Planned Development Timescales

-We're using this in a project at work currently so I expect any bugs to be ironed out soon.
-It's currently in the 'make it work' phase; next phase is 'make it elegant'; final phase is 'make it fast'.

-I expect to release two more betas in the coming weeks, with a Release Candidate early 2011.

 ## How To Help